PoCInnovation/Pool2023/Software/day05/React/README.md

 > Make sure you understood everything in the foundations.

-> You should have a look at the Chakra UI [Text](https://chakra-ui.com/docs/typography/text) component 😉
+> You should have a look at the Chakra UI [Text](https://chakra-ui.com/docs/typography/text) and [`Heading`](https://chakra-ui.com/docs/components/heading) components 😉

 Well done!
-You have created your first React Component!
+You have created your first React Component 🥳

 > 💡 A ***great idea*** is to create a folder `src/components` to store reusable components.